joannakl/cs102/projects/project3_logs.markdown

     method of the `Date` class.)

 - <span class="new">This class should implement `Comparable<Session>` interface.
-The `Session` objects should be compared by the time associated with the login/logout.
-The `Session` object A is considered _smaller_ than a the `Record` object B, if the time associated with it is before the time associated with object B. </span>
+The `Session` objects should be compared by their login records (i.e., the time associated with their login records).
+The `Session` object A is considered _smaller_ than a the `Session` object B, if the login Record for A is smaller than the login record for B.</span>

 - <span class="new">This class should override the `equals` method from the `Object` class.
 Two `Session` objects are equal if they have the same login and logout records. </span>